Biggest Data Breaches

 Taken from Freepik

 They have become the heroes of the pandemic, and some propose they receive a medal of honor.
 No, we’re not referring to the dedicated doctors working 26-hour shifts, but instead, the food delivery companies that have managed to feed an entire country in hysteria.
 Where Israel has Wolt and Ten Bis, the USA has DoorDash.

 The food delivery company got into serious trouble in September 2019, when an unauthorized third party was able to access the information of some of the company’s users.
 The information of almost 5 million customers, suppliers, and drivers was stolen – names, email and shipping addresses, phone numbers, order history, and passwords.
 Even the last four digits of credit cards were stolen for some.

 Noncookers beware, soon everyone might know that you’re not sticking to the salad diet you promised.

 The horror of young couples, a greater commitment than children, the number one risk factor of hair loss – the mortgage has become the nightmare of anyone seeking to break free from the whims of homeowners.
 But if it’s comforting, some had their nightmare become public.

-In 2019, more than 885 million sensitive documents regarding the mortgages from First American were leaked to the public.
+In 2019, more than 885 million sensitive documents regarding mortgages from First Americans were leaked to the public.
 The data was stolen from the company’s website, where it had been stored unprotected and exposed.
 These documents contained bank account numbers, tax returns, mortgage transaction approvals, ID numbers, and photocopies of driver’s licenses.